Bald eagles patiently await the day’s arrival of salmon. ©Ed Kingshott

 by Julie H. Ferguson

-As night falls, the rain rattles on the roof of my luxury cottage at Pretty Estate Resort.
+As night falls, the rain rattles on the roof of my luxury cottage at Sandpiper Resort.
 From my window the steel-grey Harrison River slides west to join the larger Fraser River amid a monochrome landscape of dripping trees and mountains veiled in leaden clouds.
 I count fourteen bedraggled eagles hunched in a tree nearby.

 From time immemorial, long before people trudged over the Bering Sea land bridge between northeast Russia and Alaska, six species of Pacific salmon flooded up wild rivers to spawn the next generation, then die.
 Distinctive dark brown and white Bald eagles always followed them in huge numbers to gorge on the fish carcasses.
 I yearned to experience this convocation (yes, this is the correct name for a gathering of eagles), but wanted to see it on an unspoiled river in British Columbia.
 My chance materialized at Harrison Mills less than two hours drive east from Vancouver.